Casehero

 The company’s business strategy involved taking advantage of the “size effect” and relying on stocks’ performance.
 The firm also developed strategies that entail value addition to its diverse services.

-Through academic research, the business was able to identify high-performance stocks in other countries, subsequently proceeding to invest in international value-stock and creating funds for small-stock.
+Through academic research, the business was able to identify high-performance stocks in other countries, subsequently proceeding to invest in international value stocks and creating funds for small stocks.
 It is a business strategy that made the company highly successful, resulting in a growth of assets from $8 billion in 1991 to an estimated $40 billion in 2002.

 This growth was due to the good performance of value stocks.
 In addition to investing in well-performing value stock, Dimensional Fund Advisors also focused on maintaining the growth of its investor base, which the management identified as an important investment area.

-The company’s philosophy emphasizes investments in small stocks while maintaining appreciation in the value of research and relying on the ability of skilled trades in the context of passive fund management.
+The company’s philosophy emphasizes investments in small stocks while maintaining an appreciation for the value of research and relying on the ability of skilled trades in the context of passive fund management.

 2. Do the Fama-French findings make sense?
 Should we expect i) small stocks to outperform large stocks in the future and ii) value stocks to outperform growth stocks?